CentauriSoldier/Sim2D/README.md

  A 2D Game Framework for Autoplay Media Studio

 # License
-Sim2D is Licensed under The Unlicense expect where otherwise noted in indidiual files/modules.
+Sim2D is Licensed under The Unlicense except where otherwise noted in indidiual files/modules.